Leslie Thompkins: Fictional character biography

-Leslie Thompkins made her first appearance in Detective Comics #457, in which she is depicted as comforting the young Bruce Wayne on the night that his parents were murdered.
+Leslie Thompkins makes her first appearance in Detective Comics #457, in which she is depicted as comforting the young Bruce Wayne on the night that his parents are murdered.
 Inspired, she dedicates her life to helping slum kids avoid a life of crime.
-Every year on the anniversary of his parents' murder, Batman visits Leslie in Park Row (which was now referred to as Crime Alley).
-However, Leslie has no idea he is the boy she had helped decades before.
+Every year, on the anniversary of his parents' murder, Batman visits Leslie in Park Row (which is now referred to as Crime Alley).
+However, Leslie has no idea he is the boy she helped decades before.

 In later years, Leslie is portrayed as having been a close friend and colleague of Thomas Wayne, Bruce's father.
 She takes it upon herself to look after Bruce after the boy's parents are murdered, often acting with the family butler Alfred Pennyworth as a parental figure and guardian.
 In Batman Special #1 (1984), after costumed cop-killer Wrath dies in combat with Batman, Leslie comforts Wrath's grieving girlfriend much as she had young Bruce.
 She also eventually learns that Bruce is Batman.

 Wrath's girlfriend, former Mafioso Gayle Hudson, becomes a close friend to Leslie.
-At one point this protects Leslie from two attackers, who fear what retribution Gayle might bring.
+At one point, this protects Leslie from two attackers who fear the retribution Gayle might bring.

 Leslie disapproves of Bruce's vigilantism, and feels partly responsible for his transformation into Batman, fearing that somehow she failed him as a role model.
 She has also been linked to Alfred romantically on more than one occasion.

 She runs a clinic for criminals and drug addicts in Gotham City.
 While the majority of her patients are repeat offenders, she continues to do her job with great perseverance and determination.
 During the No Man's Land storyline, she runs Gotham's only medical clinic, operating under a strict 'No Violence' policy regardless of her patients' actions and intent.
 Even Killer Croc respects the rule and stays out.

 Sometime after No Man's Land, it is revealed she has a brother named Jeremiah.
-She asks Jean Paul Valley to find him.
+She asks Jean-Paul Valley to find him.